 Creating Rule Input

 Some Rule Types require that you add text to complete a statement.
 For example using the URL Type requires you to add part of the URL.
 Some input must be case-sensitive, such as jQuery Element, while other input like URL is not.
 WalkMe can autofill input for certain Rule Types using the magnifying glass, AKA Current Value Filler.
 For example, when using the URL rule type use the Current Value Filler to autofill the field with you current URL.

 Sometimes the text input may be quite long and you can’t see all of the entry in the Rule.
 Simply click into the text field to expand and see full text.

 When creating a Rule you may add multiple statements by clicking the Add button.
 Using multiple statements allows you to be more specific with your rule.

-Use the AND or OR toggle specify if both statements must be true for a Rule to be true or if only 1 of them must be true.
+Use the AND toggle if both statements must be true or use the OR toggle if only one of the statements must be true.